 Users might already have identities outside of AWS, such as in your corporate directory.
 However, those users might need to work with AWS resources (or work with applications that access those resources).
 If so, users also need AWS security credentials in order to make programmatic requests to AWS.
 To provide these credentials, you can use IAM roles, which let you specify permissions for users whose identity is federated from your organization.
 For more information, see Using Your Company's Own Authentication System to Grant Access to AWS Resources and Creating Temporary Security Credentials to Enable Access for Federated Users in the Using Temporary Security Credentials guide.

 If your organization supports SAML 2.0 (Security Assertion Markup Language 2.0), you can create trust between your organization as an identity provider (IdP) and other organizations as service providers.
 In AWS, you can configure AWS as the service provider and use SAML to provide your users with federated single-sign on (SSO) to the AWS Management Console or to get federated access to call AWS APIs.
 For more information, see Creating Temporary Security Credentials for SAML Federation in the Using Temporary Security Credentials guide.

 If you create a mobile or web-based app that accesses AWS resources, the app needs security credentials in order to make programmatic requests to AWS.
 But you shouldn't embed long-term security credentials in the app, because they are accessible to the app's users and can be difficult to rotate.
-Instead, you can let users sign in to your app using Login with Amazon, Facebook, or Google, and then use their authentication information to assume a role and get temporary security credentials.
-For more information, see Creating a Mobile App with Third-Party Sign-In and Creating Temporary Security Credentials for Mobile Apps Using Identity Providers in the Using Temporary Security Credentials guide.
+Instead, you can let users sign in to your app using Login with Amazon, Amazon Cognito, Facebook, or Google, and then use their authentication information to assume a role and get temporary security credentials.
+We recommend that you use Amazon Cognito with the AWS SDKs for mobile development.
+For more information, see the following: